bryantm1123/bryantm1123.github.io/_pages/tutorials/swift-thread-safe-cache/swift-thread-safe-cache.md

 }
 ```

-**Step 1:** Initialize an instance of the `AsyncImageCache` we created in the previous section.
+**Step 1:** Initialize an instance of the `AsyncImageLoader` we created in the previous section.

 **Step 2:** Provide a `URL` object to represent the source location of our desired image.

 **Step 3:** Provide a task for calling the asynchronous `loadImage` method.

-**Step 4:** Try loading the image from the `AsyncImageCache`.
-If successful, print that the image loaded successfully.
-If an error is thrown, catch and print it.
+**Step 4:** Try loading the image.
+If it loads successfully, print that it has done so, otherwise if an error is thrown, catch and print it.

+## Time to Cache In
+As we've seen in this tutorial, using the building blocks of `DispatchQueue`, `NSCache`, and Swift generics, we can create a multi-purpose, thread-safe caching mechanism, that we can then use to build more specific tooling like our async image loader.
+By understanding and implementing these concepts, we can ensure a better user experience and more efficient app performance.

+## Further Reading
+For more on `DispatchQueue` see the [official developer documentation](https://developer.apple.com/documentation/dispatch/dispatchqueue).

+For more on `NSCache`, see the [official developer documentation](https://developer.apple.com/documentation/foundation/nscache).

+And for tips on how you can detect and diagnose data race conditions, see [Diagnosing memory, thread, and crash issues early](https://developer.apple.com/documentation/xcode/diagnosing-memory-thread-and-crash-issues-early).

+To learn more about Swift Generics, see the [official Swift language documentation](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/generics/).